 Matthew is a member of the Centre for Colonial and Postcolonial Studies and the Kent Animal Humanities Network.
 In addition, he is a co-founder and steering committee member of the Northern Postcolonial Network.

-- Postcolonial studies, with a specific interest in post-imperial Britishness, Caribbean literature, diaspora, ecocriticism, and decolonization
+- Postcolonial studies, with a specific interest in ecocriticism, post-imperial Britishness, Caribbean literature, Southern African literature, migration and diaspora

-- Animal studies, concentrating on trophy hunting, taxonomy and postcoloniality
+- Animal studies, concentrating on species extinction/endangerment, trophy hunting and postcoloniality

 Matthew would consider PhD proposals that relate to any of the above topics.